SlimPickens83/odin-recipes/README.md

 It will not have styles as this project comes before the CSS portion of the curriculum.

-Images all sources from Wikimedia Commons.
+Images sourced from Wikimedia Commons except where otherwise noted.